cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 * Any player who has **ever** played should have a tally of games won, lost, and forfeited.
 * The leaderboard should list the players with the most wins up to a pre-determined number.
 For example, the leaderboard could only include the top 100 scores.
-* To avoid squatting and increase engagement, when equal in value, the most recent score takes precedence over an _older_ one so the player with the recent score is listed.
+* To avoid squatting and increase engagement, when equal in value the most recent score takes precedence over an _older_ one, so the player with the recent score is listed higher on the leaderboard.

 When you introduce the leaderboard, you also have to decide what to do with your existing players and their scores from your v1 checkers blockchain.

 Start your v2's leaderboard as if all played past games had been counted for the leaderboard.
 You _only_ need to go through all played games, update the players with their tallies, and add a leaderboard including the information.
 This is possible because all past games and their outcomes are kept in the chain's state.
-A migration is a good method to tackle the initial leaderboard.
+Migration is a good method to tackle the initial leaderboard.

 ## Introducing a leaderboard

 Several things need to be addressed before you can focus all your attention on the migration:

 1. Save and mark as v1 the current data types about to be modified with the new version.
-All data types, which will remain unmodified, need not be identified as such.
+Data types which will remain unmodified need not be identified as such.
-2. Prepare your v2 blockchain by:
+2. Prepare your v2 blockchain:
-    1. Defining your new data types.
+    1. Define your new data types.
-    2. Adding helper functions to encapsulate clearly defined actions, like leaderboard sorting.
+    2. Add helper functions to encapsulate clearly defined actions, like leaderboard sorting.
-    2. Adjust the existing code to make use of and update the new data types.
+    3. Adjust the existing code to make use of and update the new data types.
-3. Prepare your v1 to v2 migration by:
+3. Prepare for your v1-to-v2 migration:
-    1. Adding helper functions to take large amounts of data from the latest chain state under the shape of a v1 genesis.
+    1. Add helper functions to take large amounts of data from the latest chain state under the shape of a v1 genesis.
-    2. Adding a function to migrate from v1 to v2 genesis.
+    2. Add a function to migrate from v1 to v2 genesis.
-    3. Making sure you can handle large amounts of data.
+    3. Make sure you can handle large amounts of data.

 _Why do you need to make sure you can handle large amounts of data?_ The full state at the point of migration will be passed in the form of a gigantic v1 genesis when your migration function is called.
 You don't want your process to grind to a halt because of a lack of memory.

 ## Save your v1

-Your migration steps will be handled in a new folder, `x/checkers/migrations/v1tov2`, that needs to be created:
+Your migration steps will be handled in a new folder, `x/checkers/migrations/v1tov2`, which needs to be created:

 ```sh
 $ mkdir -p x/checkers/migrations/v1tov2
 ```

-As for the **data structure**, the only one you will eventually change is the genesis structure.
-The other data structures are brand new so you can treat them _as usual_.
+The only **data structure** you will eventually change is the genesis structure.
+The other data structures are new, so you can treat them _as usual_.
 Copy and paste your v1 genesis from the current commit and save it under another name in `v1tov2/types.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/types.go#L7-L10]
 type GenesisStateV1 struct {